netsys-lab/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 Using the deadline-aware concepts of this proposal together with {{QUIC}} in a single-path scenario will still offer the advantage of deadline-based retransmissions / FEC but limit its effectiveness to the boundaries set by the available path.

 This draft specifies a minimal set of protocol extensions for {{QUIC-MULTIPATH}} and {{QUIC}} respectively to exchange deadline information at the transport layer, so that endpoints can coordinate scheduling for multipath transmissions with strict time constraints.
-As the first version of our proposal, our goal is to gather community feedback and gauge interest to guide future refinements.
+One goal of this proposal is to gather community feedback and gauge interest to guide future refinements.

 ## Motivation and Applications